 - Any other individual or organization whose participation in the Challenge would create, in the sole discretion of the judges, a real or apparent conflict of interest.

 - Employees of Microsoft and contractors currently under contract work for Microsoft are not eligible.

 Submit your video URL and Document in one email to firstname.lastname@example.org by April 15, 2018, midnight, to be considered for the prizes.
 (This deadline has passed.)

 *An affiliate is: (a) an organization that is under common control, sharing a common majority or controlling owner, or common management; or (b) an organization that has a substantial ownership in, or is substantially owned by the other organization.

 Eligibility for Azure resource credits

-If you are affiliated with an academic institution and you apply before February 15, 2018, the following are eligible to receive Azure credits:
+If you are affiliated with an academic institution and you apply before February 15, 2018 (This deadline has passed.), the following are eligible to receive Azure credits:

 - Faculty, researchers, and doctoral students.